End Modern Slavery in Asia

 Awareness and Advocacy

-Awareness raising and advocacy have always been an important core component of the Mekong Club’s strategy.
+Awareness raising and advocacy have always been important, core components of the Mekong Club’s strategy.
 The objectives of these efforts are to create a general understanding of the issue; to help companies understand the potential vulnerability to their business; to desensitize the private sector; and to encourage them to join the overall fight.

 Watch the video of Matt’s TEDX talk S.Joaquin